learn-co-students/ttt-with-ai-project-v-000/README.md

     2. Then the first AI from above was added (block/win) and there were 1,740 wins and 1,260 draws - an improvement;
     3. Then the best positions AI (2. above) was added and there were 1,577 wins and 1,423 draws - a further improvement;
     4. Adding in the 3rd and 4th AI from above did not change the win draw ratio in any significant way;
-    5. Moving the 2nd, 3rd, 4th AI from above into different orders also did not significantly change the win draw ration;
+    5. Moving the 2nd, 3rd, 4th AI from above into different orders also did not significantly change the win draw ratio;
     6. Removing the 1st AI from above but leaving in the 2nd, 3rd and 4th AI from above drastically reduced the
        effectiveness of the AI - 2,402 wins and 598 draws - nearly as bad as just having the random choice from available positions.